 Let's face it.
-Sometimes, you need to use grammar games in the classroom to fight grammar boredom.
-Here are a few games both my students and I have enjoyed.
+Sometimes, you need to use grammar games to fight grammar boredom.
+Here are a few ideas both my students and I have enjoyed.

 This grammar game never gets old.
 I've played this in ESL classrooms, elementary school classrooms, and college classrooms, and it's always a total hoot.

 This game focuses on adverbs that describe the manner in which something is done.
 It does not work for adverbs that tell time or location.

 1. One student volunteers to leave the room.

 2. The student chooses a manner adverb.
 For example: quickly.

 3. The student returns to the classroom and the other students give this student orders.
 For example: Walk around the room.
 Stand up.
 Shut the door.